 (Former chief minister of Tamil Nadu Ms.Jayalalithaa Jayaram was born on February 24th 1948.
 The glamorous actress turned politician who passed away in 2016 would have turned seventy were she among the living now.
 This article originally written in 2016 is being re-posted here to denote “Amma”s 70th birth aniversary)

-The recent demise of alluring actress turned powerful politico Jayalalithaa Jayaram has caused a void in the politics of India’s Tamil Nadu state.
+The demise in 2016 of alluring actress turned powerful politico Jayalalithaa Jayaram has caused a void in the politics of India’s Tamil Nadu state.

 The 68-year-leader of the All-India Anna Dravida Munnetra Kazhagham (AIADMK) served as Chief Minister of Tamil Nadu from 1991-96, 2001-06 and from 2011 to date.
 Jayalalithaa hailed as “Amma” (meaning mother/madam) was virtually the uncrowned queen of Tamil Nadu during her years of rule as Chief Minister.